vicfryzel/collective/README.markdown

 # Where did the name _collective_ come from?

-At first, I had wanted to name this blog engine 'picard', as a tribute to [Patrick Stewart](http://en.wikipedia.org/wiki/Patrick_Stewart) as [Jean-Luc Picard](http://en.wikipedia.org/wiki/Jean-Luc_Picard).
+At first, I had wanted to name this blog engine _picard_, as a tribute to [Patrick Stewart](http://en.wikipedia.org/wiki/Patrick_Stewart) as [Jean-Luc Picard](http://en.wikipedia.org/wiki/Jean-Luc_Picard).
 However, there are already some existing applications/libraries named picard, and I